maxi-stein/maxi-stein/README.md

 There, i first started coding with C and getting to know about essential concepts such as Variables, Loops, Pointers, Functions, Arrays, Strings, Structs and File Management.

 I’m very found of Automatization, IA and Data Science.
-However since i am very new to Coding, i know there are a variety of concepts to discover!
+However since i am very new to Coding, i know there plenty of concepts to explore and discover!
 I’m also currently learning Python alongside with Git & GitHub.

 If you want to reach me, these are my credentials: